Skip to content

-Because Cornell is the only Ivy League school with land-grant status, CIPA’s MPA program is more affordable than some other schools offering the same degree, including Columbia, New York University, and Georgetown.
-Combined tuition, fees, and overall living expenses for CIPA's two-year MPA range from $20,000 to $40,000 less than our competitors.
+Paying for graduate school can be a significant hurdle in your pursuit of an advanced degree.
+Knowing how to pay for your Master’s of Public Administration is one of the most significant steps you will take in deciding on a graduate program.
+The Cornell Brooks School MPA program is more affordable than some other schools offering the same degree, including Columbia, New York University, and Georgetown.
+Combined tuition, fees, and overall living expenses for Cornell's two-year MPA range from $20,000 to $40,000 less than our competitors.
+This is in part because we are the only Ivy League school with a land-grant mission.

-In addition to CIPA’s affordable costs, there are a variety of funding opportunities available to further reduce the cost of your education, including merit-based fellowships, part-time campus employment, federal loans, CIPA-supported fellowships, and external funding.
-Here at Cornell, we want to make getting an MPA as easy as possible.
+There are a variety of funding opportunities available to further reduce the cost of your education, including merit-based fellowships, part-time campus employment, federal loans, program fellowships, and external funding.
+Here at Cornell, we want to make getting an MPA as simple as possible.
 Let's dive into a few of the financial aid options available to you.

 1. Merit-Based Fellowships:

 We award about 50 percent of our students with partial, merit-based tuition fellowships.
 These fellowships, based on previous academic performance, partially cover tuition.
-If you are admitted to CIPA, you will receive notification of your award in your admission letter.
+If you are admitted to the program, you will receive notification of your award in your admission letter.

-CIPA also has partnerships in place with the following agencies to offer additional support to students.
+We also have partnerships in place with the following agencies to offer additional support to students.
 This support may include application fee waivers and further consideration for financial support:

 2. Part-Time Employment: